To view information on Coronavirus COVID-19 click here.

 Training courses are subject to demand and may include:

-Offering a free evidence-based parenting program designed to help you raise your teenager with confidence, reducing the risk of anxiety and depression.
-Find out more here.
-Also available is the updated Education program, for parents of children who are experiencing school refusal.
+Offering a free evidence-based parenting program designed to help you raise your teenager with confidence, reducing the risk of anxiety and depression is the updated Education program, for parents of children who are experiencing school refusal.
 Find out more here.

 Offerig emotionally intelligent evidence based parenting for kids wellbeing with specialised programs for parents of kids, teens and for Dads of teens too.
 Find a parenting group or an online group here.